 While most people think whey is the most anabolic protein around, that’s not always the case.
 Sure, whey is probably the most versatile and go-to protein source, especially when you want a fast-digesting source around the workout or in the morning.

-However, many people fail to remember there are 2 sides of muscle growth and anabolism.
+However, many people fail to remember there are 2 sides to muscle growth and anabolism.

 While most people focus on point 1, increasing anabolism, few place any emphasis on point 2, which is still half the battle.

-Just like diet and exercise are both key in fat loss - you wouldn’t try to diet only using one of these 2 key variables.
+Just like diet and exercise areboth keys in fat loss - you wouldn’t try to diet only using one of these 2 key variables.
 IF you want to optimize results, we all know you must maximize both sides of the equation.

-Just like your bank balance, if you add $100 per day (anabolism) but also spend (catabolism) $100, the end result a year later is ZERO.
+Just like your bank balance, if you add $100 per day (anabolism) but also spend (catabolism) $100, the end results from a year later is ZERO.
 This is exactly the same for your muscles.

 Guess what this means?
 You’re probably doing a great job with point 1, using RE-KAGED after the workout, PRE-KAGED and IN-KAGED during, but, are you also reducing catabolism and muscle breakdown at other times in the day?
 Such as when you sleep, or, when you are working and go longer periods without food?
 For most the answer is “no” and that’s exactly where KASEIN becomes the answer.

 Most of us know that casein is famous for its slow-digesting, anti-catabolic properties.